timcassell/ProtoPromise/README.md

 - If either `onResolved` or `onRejected` return a promise, the promise returned from `Then` will adopt the state of that promise (waits until it completes).
 - If either `onResolved` or `onRejected` throws an `Exception`, the returned promise will be rejected with that exception, unless that exception is one of the [Special Exceptions](#special-exceptions).

+- You may optionally provide a `CancelationToken` as the last parameter.
+    - If the token is canceled while the promise is pending, the callback(s) will not be invoked, and the returned promise will be canceled with the token's reason.

 You may realize that `Catch(onRejected)` also works just like `onRejected` in `Then`.
 There is, however, one key difference: with `Then(onResolved, onRejected)`, only one of the callbacks will ever be invoked.
 With `Then(onResolved).Catch(onRejected)`, both callbacks can be invoked if `onResolved` throws an exception.

 ### Finally